A Cohesive Deep Drilling Field Strategy for LSST Cosmology: Designing a cohesive DDF strategy

 \section{Designing a cohesive DDF strategy}

-As shown in \autoref{sec:constraints}, measuring cosmological parameters (dark energy equation of state) with high accuracy with \sne~requires to observe (necessary condition) a large sample of \sne~at higher redshifts ($z\geq$0.8).
-This can be achieved with a high cadence of observation ($\leq$~2 night) and a large number of visits per observing night (more than 150 visits for a 2 night cadence) with a specific filter allocation defined by the $z$-depth to be reached (see \cite{Gris_2023} for all the details).
+As shown in \autoref{sec:constraints}, measuring cosmological parameters (dark energy equation of state) with high accuracy with \sne~requires to observe a large sample of \sne~at higher redshifts ($z\geq$0.8).
+This is a necessary but not sufficient condition to measure ($w_0$,$w_a$) with high accuracy because low-z SNe Ia are also required.This can be achieved with a high cadence of observation ($\leq$~2 night) and a large number of visits per observing night (more than 150 visits for a 2 night cadence) with a specific filter allocation defined by the $z$-depth to be reached \citep[see][for all the details]{Gris_2023}.
 Nonetheless, this corresponds to a total number of visits (per season) quite costly in terms of budget: observing a \sne~sample up to a redshift completeness of $\sim$~0.75 leads to a fraction of DD visits of about 0.9\% per season (\autoref{tab:zcomp}).
 Since the DDF budget is limited to 5-7\%, it is not realistic to design a uniform DD survey (leading to accurate cosmological measurements) where all the fields would be observed at the same cadence, with the same number of visits per observing night, and the same filter allocation, for ten years.

 One possible solution is to design a DDF survey with two types of fields: ultra-deep fields leading to a high number of well-measured \sne~used to achieve accurate cosmological measurements; deep fields satisfying the 5-$\sigma$ point source criteria from \photz~and WL.
 The depth (coadded \fivesigd~for \photz/WL or \zcomp~for \sne) is primarily driven by survey parameters such as the cadence and the number of visits per band and per observing night.
 The method to design DESC cohesive DDF strategies proceeds in two steps.
 The first stage is to define a set of scenarios in a 4d parameter space: number of UD fields (and season of observation), number of visits per season of observation (for UDFs and DFs).
 Survey parameters such as cadence and season length of observation, filter allocation per observing night are to be defined in a second phase to build observing strategies from these scenarios.
 These parameters are chosen so that requirements from cosmological measurements are fulfilled (\autoref{sec:req_science}).